PiwikPRO/PPMS-PublicDocs/sdk/Piwik_PRO_SDK_for_Android.md

 ```java
 TrackHelper.track().outlink(new URL("https://www.google.com")).with(getTracker());
 ```
 * A URL (required) – defines the outlink target.
-HTTPS, HTTP and FTPare are valid.
+HTTPS, HTTP and FTP are are valid.

 ### Tracking search operations
 *Requires Analytics*